Tesla Model Y review (2024): Best electric SUV?

 Tesla Model Y exterior review

-From the exterior, the Model Y is quite similar to its sibling the Model 3 however, there are some key differences.
+From the exterior, the Model Y is quite similar to its sibling the original Model 3 however, there are some key differences.
 The rear of the vehicle is noticeably larger while its front profile isn’t as flared; we feel that those who like the look of Tesla’s fleet will similarly appreciate the design of the Model Y.

 As for its side profile, the Model Y has slender plastic wheel arches, which don’t distract from its stylish design, although, we still would have preferred a body-coloured finish.
 The SUV also comes with 19” ‘Gemini Wheels’ as standard, while the pictured 20” ‘Induction Wheels’ cost an additional £2,100.
 We feel that the latter do bolster the exterior design of the vehicle, but do reduce the claimed range by 20 miles; so unless you dislike the look of the smaller rims, we’d suggest sticking to Tesla’s standard configuration.